-Natural drainage characteristics will be restored to streams by redirecting flow and changing the bed elevation to reestablish historic hydrology.
+Natural flow will be restored to streams by redirecting flow and changing the elevation to support the natural flow that used to exist.
 The natural hydrology of the French Creek system will be restored through the removal of several beaver dams and other fallen debris which are directing critical shear stress to the banks.
 The beavers will be trapped and relocated according to a management plan supplied by a professional trapper.

 b.
-Proposed Bottomland Hardwood Buffer Restoration
+Proposed Bottomland Hardwood Restoration and Stream Preservation